amitkumarauddy/MuteShift/README.md

 ## 🤝 Contributing
 We welcome contributions!
 If you'd like to contribute to MuteShift, please follow these steps:

-- **Fork the repository.
+- Fork the repository.
-- **Create a feature branch.
+- Create a feature branch.
-- **Commit your changes.
+- Commit your changes.
-- **Push your changes to your fork.
+- Push your changes to your fork.
-- **Open a Pull Request to the main branch.
+- Open a Pull Request to the main branch.

 ## Ways to Contribute:
-- **1.Reporting bugs or issues 🐞
+- Reporting bugs or issues 🐞
-- **2.Suggesting new features ✨
+- Suggesting new features ✨
-- **3.Writing documentation or tutorials 📚
+- Writing documentation or tutorials 📚
-- **4.Fixing bugs and improving code 🔧
+- Fixing bugs and improving code 🔧

 ## 🎥 Credits
-- **FFmpeg: For handling video processing.
+- FFmpeg: For handling video processing.
-- **Librosa: For audio analysis and music detection.
+- Librosa: For audio analysis and music detection.

 ## 📬 Contact
 For any questions or support, feel free to open an issue on the GitHub repository or contact us at [deltagodforce1.com].